radian-software/straight.el/README.md

 * [`straight-repository-branch`][#user/overriding/straight.el] -- to
-  get the latest version of `straight.el` from the `develop` branch, rather than the default `master` which is updated less frequently but which is ostensibly more stable.
+  get the latest version of `straight.el` from the `develop` branch, rather than the default `main` which is updated less frequently but which is ostensibly more stable.
 * [`straight-check-for-modifications`][#user/install/mod-detection] --
   to configure an alternate way for `straight.el` to check for modifications made to package source code, rather than the default